-This is why the other major concern with IoT devices is network security.
-It’s nearly impossible to keep all the IoT devices on a network secure all the time.
-Therefore IoT networks must be built with IoT device monitoring and safeguards to limit what can be accessed from a breached IoT device.
+The other major concern with IoT devices is network security; it’s nearly impossible to keep all the IoT devices on a network secure all the time.
+Instead, it’s best practice to build IoT networks that include IoT device monitoring and safeguards to limit what can be accessed from a breached device.

 The concept of IoT emerged at the beginning of the 21st century and has grown exponentially.
 According to Statista, there are currently over 13 billion connected IoT devices (with the most recent 2 billion devices having come online in the past year alone).
 By 2025, the number of IoT devices in use is expected to reach over 19 billion.

 The global IoT device market is currently worth about $1.5 billion, and supplies devices for nearly every industry.